k9ert/nosvid/README.md

 pip install -e .[dev]
 ```

-Note: The nostr-sdk package is used for nostrmedia upload functionality.
+Note: The nostr-sdk package is used for nostrmedia and nostr functionality.
 If you encounter issues installing it, you can still use the rest of the functionality without it.

 ## Usage